rk-terence/SJSPCA/README.md

 **Note: under developing stage**
 >
-> Now the offline modelling, fault detection and isolation have been completed, but testing failed.
+> Now the offline modelling, fault detection and isolation have been completed.
+But the isolation result result slightly differs from the paper.
+>
+> See simulation.ipynb for example

 Python implementation of structured joint sparse principal component analysis.
 This implementation is based on the `Transformer` type in `scikit-learn`.